koii-network/docs/run-a-node/k2-validators/system-setup.md

 :::

 <Description
-  text="This section provides a guide for how to configure your Ubuntu system" />
+  text="This section provides a guide on how to configure your Ubuntu system" />

 Before continuing with this section you should ensure that your environment is up to date